-The agricultural district legislation provides for the review of agricultural districts eight years after their creation and each eight years thereafter.
+The agricultural district legislation provides for the review of agricultural districts eight, twelve or twenty years after their creation and each eight, twelve or twenty years thereafter.

 The first districts created under the law are now undergoing the eight-year review.
-As of July 10, 1981, thirty-seven (37) counties have been notified that review of 104 districts is required.
-Up to this time, thirty-nine (39) reviews have been completed and sixty-five (65) are in the process of review.
+As of August 31, 1983, forty-one (41) counties have been notified that review of 308 districts is required.
+Up to this time, two-hundred twenty-six (226) reviews have been completed and eighty-two (82) are in the process of review.
 All of the completed reviews have resulted in the districts being recertified for another eight-year period.
-In addition, nearly all of the reviewed districts have been modified to include additional land.
+In addition, one-hundred fifty-one (151) of the reviewed districts have been modified to include additional land.
 The modifications resulted from either farmlands that were not districted previously or consolidation of parts of other districts.
+After taking into account deletions, additions, and consolidation of lands at the time of review, the acreage increased from approximately 6.8 million to the present total of about 7.4 million acres.

-Counties are required to review districts and to hold a public hearing no earlier than 180 days nor later than 120 days prior to the eighth anniversary of each district.
+Counties are required to review districts and to hold a public hearing no earlier than 180 days nor later than 120 days prior to the eight, twelve or twenty year anniversary of each district whichever is applicable.

-Text of the Law as Amended 2/
+Text of the Law as Amended $\frac{2}{}$